renaissanceperiodization/docs/_diet/overview/getting-started.md

 See our [full medical waiver](https://rp-website-production-files.s3.us-east-2.amazonaws.com/App_Med_Waiver__1.pdf){:target="&lowbar;blank"}.

-# How the RP Diet Coach app different from other apps?
+# How the RP Diet Coach App different from other apps?

 The RP Diet App builds you a plan exactly and only for your specific needs, schedule, and preferences.
 It’s the least generic diet plan that’s ever been sold.